Job Configuration - Overview

 Simultaneous execution of a job

-A simultaneous execution of a job refers to multiple import processes being run at the same time for a given job.
-This can lead to data conflicts, especially when the executions modify the same records or rely on each other.
+Simultaneous execution of a job (running multiple import processes at the same time for a given job) is not allowed.
+This prevents data conflicts that can occur when executions modify the same records or rely on each other.

 This setting can be configured individually for each import job.